Misty Copeland: Principal dancer

-Other appearances, modeling, writings and ventures
+Other appearances, writings and ventures

 Other stage, television and film appearances

 In March 2009, Copeland filmed a music video with Prince for a cover of "Crimson and Clover", the first single from his 2009 album Lotusflower.
 Prince asked her to dance along to the song in improvised ballet movements.
 She described his instructions as "Be you, feel the music, just move", and upon request for further instruction, "Keep doing what you're doing".
 She also began taking acting lessons in 2009.
 During the New York City and New Jersey portions of Prince's Welcome 2 America tour, Copeland performed a pas de deux en pointe to his song "The Beautiful Ones", the opening number at the Izod Center and Madison Square Garden.
 Prince had previously invited her onstage at a concert in Nice, France.
 In April 2011, she performed alongside Prince on the Lopez Tonight show, dancing to "The Beautiful Ones."

 In 2011, she was featured in the Season 1, episode 5 of the Hulu web series A Day in the Life.
 Copeland was a guest judge for the 11th season of FOX's So You Think You Can Dance.
 New Line Cinema has optioned her memoir, Life in Motion, for a screen adaptation, and the Oxygen network has expressed interest in producing a reality docuseries about Copeland mentoring a Master Class of aspiring young dancers.

 A Ballerina's Tale, a documentary film about Copeland, debuted at the Tribeca Film Festival in April 2015 and was released in theaters in October 2015.
 It was then aired in February 2016 as part of PBS' Independent Lens series.
-Dawn Heinecken, a professor of women's studies at the University of Louisville, described the film as "part of a calculated media campaign designed to launch Copeland into mainstream celebrity", but notes that film "directly [challenges] the ideology of white supremacy that undergirds the world of classical ballet."
+Dawn Heinecken, a professor of women's studies at the University of Louisville, described the film as "part of a calculated media campaign designed to launch Copeland into mainstream celebrity", but stated that the film "directly [challenges] the ideology of white supremacy that undergirds the world of classical ballet."
+Entertainment Weekly ranked it as one of the best "films that have captured the art of ballet".